-The new Lycée Français de New York campus, completed in 2003, showcases the combined efforts of developer Albanese Development, architects Polshek Partnership (now Ennead), and general contractor Sciame Construction in a concrete and metal structure that combines beauty and openness to create a building that is both functional and modern.
-The 354 seat state-of-the-art auditorium is the cultural center of the school, offering a unique and inviting space that hosts student theater, dance and music events, as well as outside presentations and performances.
+The Lycée Français de New York’s campus was completed in 2003.
+A beautiful concrete and metal structure, the building involved the combined efforts of developer Albanese Development, architects Polshek Partnership (now Ennead), and general contractor Sciame Construction to create a building that is both functional and modern.
+The 354 seat state-of-the-art auditorium houses the LFNY Cultural Centerof the school, offering a unique and inviting space that hosts student theater, dance and music events, as well as outside presentations and performances.

 The school continues to evolve based on recommendations from the Building Committee, a joint team made up of the Head of School and other school administrators, trustees and parents who collaborate throughout the year to anticipate and accommodate the needs of new students and staff.
 Recent recommendations include the addition of SmartBoards and SmartTables to allow the school to remain at the leading edge of technology and tasking the original architectural firm with a space utilization study to help the school use all available space as we continue to grow.

 With a vital role in creating the future of the Lycée, the Building Committee, in conjunction with the Board of Trustees, makes every effort to ensure that the school stays a safe and efficient work environment for students and staff and is capable of fulfilling the school’s mission statement.